tule98/jstwimanacher/REAME.PRMOPT.md

 # UI Implementation Details

+Use lucide icons.
+Don't use Material UI icons.
 Use material UI components to create the bucket list page.
 Don't use shadcn UI components, tailwindcss for this page.

 # API Implementation Details

+Use HttpClient for making API requests.
 Use react-query to fetch the bucket list from the backend API endpoint `/api/buckets`.
 Create a separate file for holding API definition for bucket related operations in src/services/api/buckets.ts Create a separate file for holding react-query hooks for bucket related operations in src/services/react-query/hooks/buckets.ts.
 Query keys put right inside this file as well.
 If there are mutation operations, create separate files for mutation hooks as well.